OCALA FIRE RESCUE

 Job Classification: Firefighter/EMT

-Ocala Fire Rescue is currently building an eligibility list for future vacancies for Firefighter/EMT.
+Ocala Fire Rescue is currently hiring for Firefighter/EMT.

 Your CPAT and FireTEAM certifications can't expire and must remain current until the end of the hiring process which is to be determined with the next active posting.